 • Move on: Physical movement is the first commandment of having your spine fit and in a peak condition.
 This movement can be trivial and every day, like daily walks in the park or going to walk your pet.
 However, a sustained movement like that is very important, combined with stretching or aerobic exercises.

 • Work smart: There are several ways you can avoid injuring your spine at the workplace.
 You should choose a chair that is adjusted according to your height and supports your lower back well.
-Your feet should be able to reach the floor properly and well.
+Your feet should be able to reach the floor properly.
 You should also avoid unhealthy conveniences like holding your phone between your ear and shoulders to keep your hands free.

 • Go for daily checks: You should keep daily tabs on what is happening to your spine.
-Go for daily checks, and immediately check with your doctor if you experience symptoms like back pain without any evident disease, or if discomfort persists even after medication.
+Go for daily checks, and immediately contact your doctor if you experience symptoms like back pain without any evident disease, or if discomfort persists even after medication.

 It is not that very easy to get complete recovery after spinal surgery and for that, you have to rely on different caring tips.
 Your surgeon can help you in this regard and can provide you a checklist containing different essential caring tips.
 You should follow those tips sincerely so that unwanted side-effects can be easily avoided.